AS-JD/USER-REGISTRATION-AND-MANAGEMENT-WEB-APPLICATION/README.md

 ## Introduction

 This web application provides a basic user registration and login system, along with CRUD operations for managing users .
-Users can register, log in, view a list ofusers, insert  users, update existing entries,  delete entries and search.
+Users can register, log in, view a list of users, insert  users, update existing entries,  delete entries and search users.

 ## Technologies Used